serg239/python/README.md

 The project PyHowTo has been published on http://35.208.221.46/

-This project contains a code samples for Python language organized in the groups:
+This project contains about 820 code samples for Python language organized in the following groups:

 * [01_basic](http://35.208.221.46/01_basic.html)
 * [02_intermediate](http://35.208.221.46/02_intermediate.html)